ancient-cthulhu/Workflow-app-scan-trigger/README.md

 ## Veracode Workflow App Configuration (Required)

-For issue-based triggers to work, each target repository **must allow issue triggers** in `veracode.yml`.
+For issue-based triggers to work, each target repository **must allow issue triggers** in `veracode.yml` for each of the desired scan types (SAST, SCA, IaC).

 ### Required `veracode.yml` Configuration